 package.
 Both include all of the above plus a conversation with actor Rod

-Taylor and a featurette called "Rod Taylor on Victoria Bitters – the Australian
+Taylor and a featurette called "Rod Taylor on Victoria Bitter

 Upon seeing the movie Rod had lamented, "What ever happened to all of Winnie's

-At least we can see a little more here,
+dialogue?"
+But at least we can see a little more in the interviews,

 and listen to the joy in Rod's voice at his experience making the film.